-Another thing to keep in mind is that successful companies may not be excelling in all of their marketing channels, so make sure you knowing which methods are delivering the success and focus on that.
+Another thing to keep in mind is that successful companies may not be excelling in all of their online marketing channels, so make sure you knowing which methods are delivering the success and focus on that.

 Key things to look at for competitor analysis are: